 The doctor or nurse will ask you questions about your symptoms and any about your medical history.
 If needed a blood test may be carried out at the blood taking room/ phlebotomy.

 Intravenous infusions of immunoglobulin are usually given 2-4 weekly in the Queens Day Case Unit, on E Floor, South Block, QMC Campus (adults).
 Children who need immunoglobulin replacement therapy are seen on E39 Day Care, E Floor East Block, at NUH Children’s Hospital.

-Subcutaneous immunoglobulin infusions (into the skin) are also available and patients can receive training in order to give their immunoglobulin treatment at home.
+Subcutaneous immunoglobulin infusions (into the skin) may be possible following assessment of suitability and patients can receive training in order to give their immunoglobulin treatment at home.

 The Immunology service does not have any allocated inpatient beds but provide liaison service for patients that require immunology input.